mhakan/Algorithms/README.md

 # Algorithms
-Python implementations of some algorithms
+Python and/or C++ implementations of some algorithms

 * Merge Sort
 * Insertion Sort
+* Quick Sort
 * Binary Search